-The current survey marks the fourth statewide survey in which driver hand-held cellular phone use was measured.
-Figure 1 shows the statewide use rates over the past four years and the best fitting trend line.
-These data show that hand held cellular phone use by drivers in Minnesota has remained the same since 2004.
+The current surveys mark the seventh and eighth statewide surveys in which driver hand-held cellular phone use was measured.
+Figure 1 shows the statewide use rates over the past five years and the best fitting trend line.
+These data show that hand held cellular phone use by drivers in Minnesota changed little between 2004 and 2008, but then increased in 2009.